 Recent press has covered some of the misgivings around group collecting, with concerns over excessive fees and hidden costs for charities to extract generous donations.
-Here we provide a fundraising platforms comparison as well information around how Collection Pot provides transparent fees.
+Here we provide a fundraising platform comparison as well information around how Collection Pot provides transparent fees.

 With workplace collections higher than they have ever been prior to the pandemic, and charitable collections also on the rise, Collection Pot believes it’s important for everyone to understand how charges are made when they start to raise funds.